Universal Limitations on Quantum Key Distribution over a Network: Summary of the main results

 By interleaving the uses of a multiplex quantum channel with local operations and classical communications (LOCC) among the parties, we provide a general framework to describe a number of different quantum protocols.
 The idea is to construct a multiplex quantum channel in such a way that its use interleaved by LOCC simulates the protocol.
-For example, in MDI-QKD, where Alice $1$ and Alice $2$ send states to the central measurement unit using respective channels ${\mc N}^{1,2}$, we can define a (bipartite) multiplex quantum channel of the form
+For example, in an MDI-QKD setup, where Alice $1$ and Alice $2$ send states to the central measurement unit using respective channels ${\mc N}^{1,2}$, we can define a (bipartite) multiplex quantum channel of the form

 Here $\mc{M}_{A''_1A''_2\to X}$ is the quantum channel performing the central measurement and $\mc{B}_{X\to A_1A_2}$ a classical broadcast channel sending the result back to Alice $1$ and Alice $2$.
-Other examples include multipartite MDI-QKD and secret key agreement protocols over quantum network laced with key repeaters \cite{bauml2015limitations,christandl2017private}.
+Other examples include multipartite MDI-QKD and secret key agreement protocols over quantum network laced with key repeaters \cite{bauml2015limitations,CM17}.

-Generalizing results for point-to-point \cite{PLOB15,WTB16,CM17} and bidirectional \cite{DBW17,BDW18} channels, we derive divergence-based measures for entangling abilities of multiplex quantum channels and show that they provide upper bounds on their secret-key-agreement capacities.
+Generalizing results for point-to-point \cite{PLOB15,WTB16,CM17} and bidirectional \cite{D18thesis,DBW17,BDW18} channels, we derive divergence-based measures for entangling abilities of multiplex quantum channels and show that they provide upper bounds on their secret-key-agreement capacities.
 The measures we introduce are of the following form:

-where $r=\text{E}$ or $r=\text{GE}$ and $\FS$ denotes the set of fully separable states.
+where $r=\text{E}$ or $r=\text{GE}$ (E and GE denote entanglement and genuine entanglement, respectively) and $\FS$ denotes the set of fully separable states (see Sections~\ref{sec:ME} and \ref{sec:EM}).
 Here $\vv{L},\vv{R}$ denote ancillary systems that are kept by the respective parties.
 For any partition $:\vv{X}:$, we have defined $\tf{E}_{r}$ as the divergence from the convex set $\tf{S}_E$ of fully separable or the convex set $\tf{S}_{GE}$ of biseparable states, measured by some divergence $\tf{D}$:

-Our main results are the following upper bounds on secret-key-agreement capacities $P$ of a multiplex quantum channel, i.e. on the maximum rates at which multipartite private states can be obtained by using the channel as well as some free operations.
-In the one-shot case of a multiplex quantum channel with classical pre- and post-processing (cppp), we have the following weak converse result: For any fixed $\varepsilon\in(0,1)$, the achievable region of cppp-assisted secret key agreement over a multiplex channel $\mc{N}$ satisfies
+Our main results are the following upper bounds on secret-key-agreement capacities of a multiplex quantum channel, i.e. on the maximum rates at which multipartite private states can be obtained by using the channel as well as some free operations.
+In the one-shot case of a multiplex quantum channel with classical preprocessing and postprocessing (cppp), we have the following weak converse result: For any fixed $\varepsilon\in(0,1)$, the achievable region of cppp-assisted secret key agreement over a multiplex channel $\mc{N}$ satisfies

 where $E^\varepsilon_{h,\GE}(\mc{N})$ is the $\varepsilon$-hypothesis testing relative entropy of genuine multipartite entanglement of the multiplex channel $\mc{N}$, which is based on the $\varepsilon$-hypothesis testing divergence \cite{BD10}.
 In the case of many channel uses, interleaved by LOCC, we can also show the following strong converse bound: